-- Maintain a cumulative GPA of 2.8 or higher - Attain grades of C or better in all professional coursework - Achieve satisfactory evaluations of performance in clinical experiences
+- 1. Maintain a cumulative GPA of 2.8 or higher - 2.
+Attain grades of C or better in all professional coursework - 3.
+Achieve satisfactory evaluations of performance in clinical experiences - 4.
+Meet Nursing major individual milestones

 Nursing students are subject to the policies contained in the Nursing Policies and Procedures Handbook.